Are You A High Functioning Alcoholic?

-Many high functioning alcoholics delay seeking help, the reason is that they fear to reveal their alcohol problem may cost them their job or relationship.
+Many high functioning alcoholics delay seeking help; the reason is that they fear revealing their alcohol problem may cost them their job or relationship.

-If you or a loved one suffer from alcoholism, it is imperative that you seek the correct professional help without delay.
+If you or a loved one suffer from alcoholism, you must seek the correct professional help without delay.
 There is no current cure for alcoholism, but therapeutic treatments, psychotherapy, counselling and holistic therapies combined together in a tailor-made alcohol recovery programme can provide you with the tools required to maintain long-term recovery from alcohol addiction.

 Rehab for high functioning alcoholics

-Following a comprehensive assessment of you or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
+Following a comprehensive assessment of your or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
 Ensuring that all aspects of your alcoholism and mental health are covered.

 What Will Your Next Drink Really Cost?…(Instant Results) Try out our Online Tool for your own personal result.